core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * SHOULD limit the support for CoAP group requests only to the group resources of the application group(s) using that CoAP group;

-* SHOULD NOT accept group requests that can not be authenticated in some way;
+* SHOULD NOT accept group requests that cannot be authenticated in some way;

 * SHOULD NOT provide large amplification factors through its responses to a non-authenticated group request, possibly employing CoAP block-wise transfers {{RFC7959}} to reduce the amount of amplification.